 A fresh attempt by British nationals to remain EU citizens after the UK leaves the European Union will be formally launched next week.
 The European Commission has agreed to register a ‘citizens’ initiative’ called “Permanent European Union citizenship”, which aims to ensure that once attained, EU citizenship cannot be lost.
-The petition will start collecting signatures on 23 July.

-EU citizenship, which is acquired automatically by nationals of EU member states, comes with a series of political rights.
+EU citizenship, which is acquired automatically by nationals of EU member states, comes with a number of political rights.
 They include voting and running as candidates in municipal and European elections, obtaining consular protection in third countries from other EU states, and inviting the European Commission to propose legal acts through “European citizens’ initiatives”.

 The organisers of the “Permanent European Union citizenship” initiative argue that Brexit will strip millions of British citizens of their EU rights.
 They call on the European Commission to prevent this from happening and find ways to assure people in Europe that EU citizenship is permanent.
 The same group previously launched an action to retain EU citizenship for British nationals, but did not reach the million mark.

 “People who have enacted their European Union citizenship by moving to live and work in other member states have discovered a risk that they didn’t know existed prior to Brexit.
 To build EU citizenship on firm foundations, that risk has to be removed.
 That’s why we decided to follow the ‘Retaining European Citizenship’ ECI with a new one which we hope will convince EU citizens throughout the European Union to consider endorsing,” said the organiser, Tony Simpson.

 Our new ECI, Permanent EU Citizenship, is approved and will be registered on 23 July.
 Please watch this space.

 — EU Citizenship 2017 #FBPE (@EUCitizen2017) July 18, 2018